 You must discuss with me if you are planning to breed our rabbit.
 We are an ethical rabbitry and do not support indoor or outdoor hutch breeding.
 We feel hutch breeding is cruel to the rabbits.

-Your planning to bond.
+You’re planning to bond.

-If your planning to bond your bunny to an existing rabbit at home you must notify me.
+If you are planning to bond your bunny to an existing rabbit at home you must notify me.
 Bonding is a complicated process and there are some bunnies that bond better than others.
 There is loads of bad information out there, I have come across many bad bunny match ups, in which one rabbit receives grievous wounds or the owners themselves.
-I can not in good conscious allow any of my bunnies to go into a potentially dangerous bond.
+I can not in good conscience allow any of my bunnies to go into a potentially dangerous bond.
 We need to discuss the bonding process and come up with a plan for the health of both rabbits.

 If you’re under 18 please provide proof of parental or guardian approval.
 How you get approval?